-Starting an email with a proper salutation and a compelling opening line is crucial to making an excellent first impression.
-(And yes, I know “salutation” feels very formal, but “greeting” felt too informal… so I went with “salutation.”)
+Starting an email with a proper greeting and a compelling opening line is crucial to making an excellent first impression.
+(Note: In some regions, you may call the greeting a “salutation.”
+That term is generally too formal for the majority of this article’s readers, which is why I went with “greeting.”)

 In contrast, if you start on the wrong note, your email could be heading straight to the trash folder.

-In this article, I’ll show you how to start an email, including the eight best salutations and opening lines to use.
+In this article, I’ll show you how to start an email, including the 16 best greetings and opening lines to use.
 I’ll also mention which ones to avoid.

 Finally, I’ll cover the best way to test your openings to figure out what works best for your specific audience.